MEDVEDx64/JayWormNET/README.md

 It supports multichannel, banlist/whitelist, additional in-chat commands (like '!kick'), and have simple GUI.
 Most of it's features are listed and can be fine-tuned in 'wnet.cfg' file.
+Since Beta6, there are support of plugin system, which allows to expand *JayWormNET*'s functionality with custom in-chat commands.

 The current project's stage is Beta.